Taimshlhoup/demo-repo/README.md

-Wathc tutorial on Youtube
+Wath tutorial on Youtube

 some very littile changes

- hi
+ hi my name is taim